 1. The no-code tech company

 No-code is reaching levels of scalability and customizability that we’re likely to see whole tech companies running on products built without code.
-This not only democratizes who can build tech companies, it creates more opportunities for freelancers and other independent entrepreneurs to build “micro-SaaS” products – like marketplaces, e-learning platforms, or subscription communities – that bring in great lifestyle revenue streams.
+This not only democratizes who can build tech companies, but it also creates more opportunities for freelancers and other independent entrepreneurs to build “micro-SaaS” products – like online marketplaces, e-learning platforms, custom client portals, or subscription communities – that bring in great lifestyle revenue streams.

 2. Internal apps will be no-code